International Christian University: Campus

 ICU's main campus of 150 wooded acres is located in Western Tokyo, with downtown areas like Shinjuku about half an hour's train ride away.
 Computer and internet access is available throughout the campus.

 The campus sits on ancient pre-Jomon and Jomon archaeological remains, which gives students the opportunity to participate in archaeological fieldwork.
 Excavated items found on the campus are on permanent display in the Hachiro Yuasa Memorial Museum.
 In addition, the campus is directly on the former location of a Nakajima Aircraft Company factory.

 In a quiet wooded area of the campus and through a large thatched gate is the Taizanso Garden.
 Built in the 1920s, the garden includes a traditional Japanese tea house and the historically significant One-Mat Room constructed out of wood gathered from sacred and historic sites throughout Japan.

 ICU owns a 240 acre campus in Nasu and a 13 acre retreat center in Karuizawa, Kitasaku District, Nagano Prefecture.

 ICU houses a Rotary Center for peace and conflict resolution, partnering with Rotary International.
 It is the only Rotary Peace Center giving graduate degrees in Asia and is only one of seven Peace Centers worldwide.
 The University of California Tokyo Study Center which hosts the UCEAP program to Japan is also located on ICU campus.

 Academics

 ICU offers bachelor's degrees in liberal arts fields, as well as master's and doctoral degrees in education, public administration, comparative culture and the natural sciences.
 About 18% of the faculty come from overseas (primarily English-speaking countries).
 There is a strong English language program (ELP), taught by tenured and contract faculty English teachers, which was embroiled in a contentious curricular reform in 2010 leading to the name being changed to the ELA (English for Liberal Arts program) in April 2012.
-Academics who aspire to teach at ICU are required to submit a reference who can testify to their commitment to Christianity, despite the university' stance that increasing adherents to the Christian faith, it is not its primary goal.
+Academics who aspire to teach at ICU are required to submit a reference who can testify to their commitment to Christianity, despite the university's stance that increasing adherents to the Christian faith is not its primary goal.